FuzzingLabs/octopus/README.md

 README IN PROGRESS

+Octopus is a security analysis framework focus on Blockchain Smart Contract.
+The purpose of Octopus is to provide an easy way to analyze smart contract security and understand better what is really stored on the blockchain.

 ## Features

+### Platforms
 * BTC: Explorer, Disassembler
-* ETH: Explorer, Disassembler, CFG recovery, SSA (WIP), Symbolic execution (WIP)
+* ETH: Explorer, Disassembler, ControlFlowGraph, SSA (WIP), Symbolic execution (WIP)
-* NEO: Explorer, Disassembler, CFG recovery
+* NEO: Explorer, Disassembler, ControlFlowGraph
-* EOS: Explorer, Disassembler, CFG recovery (WIP)
+* EOS: Explorer, Disassembler, ControlFlowGraph (WIP)

+### Architectures
+* WebAssembly: ModuleAnalyzer, Disassembler, Callgraph

 * Plugins: IDA (WIP), Binary ninja (WIP)

 ## Install & Tests